rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

 ### Bonus

 Using custom types also allows some nice things, like defining **custom operators**.
-For instance, the release 3.1.0 of powa will provide two operators for each custom type defined:
+For instance, the release 3.1.0 of PoWA provides two operators for each custom type defined:

 * the **-** operator, to get difference between two record
 * the **/** operator, to get the difference *per second*

-You'll therfore be able to do this kind of queries:
+You can therefore do quite easily this kind of queries:

 {% highlight sql %}
 # SELECT (record - lag(record) over()).*